LIGO Detector Characterization in the first half of the fourth Observing run: Instrumental Investigations

 \subsubsection{84~Hz $h(t)$ noise}

-During ER15, which immediately preceded O4a, excess noise around 84~Hz in $h(t)$ data was present.
+During ER15, excess noise around 84~Hz in $h(t)$ data was present.
 The noise would appear and disappear, suggesting that its cause might be related to dehumidifiers and fans which turn off and on.

-This noise was present at both end stations, but was louder at the Y-arm end station.
-Analysis of spectrograms and outputs of the channels that monitor the dehumidifiers and fans pointed towards the 84~Hz source being related to two exhaust fans located at the Y-arm end station~\cite{63964}.
+This noise was present in accelerometers at both end stations, but was louder at the Y-arm end station.
+Analysis of spectrograms and outputs of the channels that monitor dehumidifiers and fans pointed towards the 84~Hz source being related to two exhaust fans located at the Y-arm end station~\cite{63964}.
 To further confirm that this excess noise is coming from the Y-arm end station, broadband acoustic injections were done at both the X-arm end station and the Y-arm end station.
 These injections revealed a sharp mechanical resonance at around 84~Hz at the Y-arm end station~\cite{63399}.
 The exact coupling mechanism of the fans into $h(t)$ is still unknown, but the source was removed by moving the fans off the beam tube enclosure doors~\cite{64265}.